 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (CEV) John 16:33b

-“Dad, why are those two countries fighting?”
+“Dad, why are they fighting?”
 “Mom, what’s happening to them?”
 “Is anybody going to help them?”

 With all the recent news, your child may have lots of questions.
 What should we do when we learn about wars or persecution that is happening?
 How do we learn about our neighbors around the world and advocate for their justice?
 How do we pray for those in trouble?